anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 }
 ```

 gRPC recommends to design the schema so that there are no removals or fields or reuse of field numbers or changing the meaning or type of the field.
 We can however add new fields, change field name (keeping the field number same), change the defaul values, adding new RPC methods or even deprecating fields.
+It is also recommended not to have required fields.

 ### MQTT